Full spoilers for Outlander Season 8 through the Kings Mountain setup.

 Jamie’s world has always understood that violence leaves residue.
 Culloden did not end when the battle ended.
 Ardsmuir did not end when the prison doors closed.
 Trauma carries forward through families, loyalties, and choices.

-Kings Mountain works the same way.
-The fighting lasted about an hour.
 The bitterness had been building for years.

 Why Kings Mountain Changed The Revolutionary War